 Welcome to Metro Little Rock: The Heights

-Home to many of central Arkansas’ elite, the Heights could be a city in itself.
+Home to many of central Arkansas’ elite, The Heights could be a city in itself.
 It’s one of the most sought-after neighborhoods in Little Rock due to its character-rich homes and centrally located perch atop Cantrell Road.
 This demand keeps home values sky-high.

-Advice from the locals: Do not speed in Cammack Village; the 25 MPH limit is strictly enforced.
-Tickets have been given to drivers going just 1 MPH over.
+Advice from the locals: Do not speed in Cammack Village; the 25 mph limit is strictly enforced.
+Tickets have been given to drivers going just 1 mph over.
 Consider yourself warned.